git/git-scm.com/app/views/blog/posts/2010-03-02-undoing-merges.markdown

 So, I hope that's helpful.
 This can be particularly useful if you have a merge-heavy development process.
-In fact, if you work mostly in topic branches before merging for intergration purposes, you may want to use the `git merge --no-ff` option so that the first merge is not a fast forward and can be reverted out in this manner.
+In fact, if you work mostly in topic branches before merging for integration purposes, you may want to use the `git merge --no-ff` option so that the first merge is not a fast forward and can be reverted out in this manner.